DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/shape-data-expression-bindings/calculate-a-summary.md

 	> [!TIP]
 	> See the [Expression Operators, Functions and Constants](../../../../../articles/expression-editor/expression-operators-functions-and-constants.md) topic for a complete list of supported summary functions.
-1. You can use the **FormatString** property to format the summary value:
+1. You can use the **Format String** property to format the summary value:

 	![summary-format-string-label-smart-tag](../../../../../images/eurd-summary-label-details.png)